OneIdentity/SafeguardDevOpsService/README.md

 1. Navigate to and call: `GET /service/devops/Safeguard/Logon`
     - At this point the swagger page is logged into the Safeguard Secrets Broker for DevOps and will remain logged in until the page is refreshed, closed or `POST /service/devops/Safeguard/Logoff` is called.

+### From Docker Image

+A Docker image for Safeguard Secrets Broker for Devops is built and made available on dockerhub as oneidentity/safeguard-devops (<https://hub.docker.com/r/oneidentity/safeguard-devops>).
+This image can be downloaded and deployed on a Linux system.

+1. The following command will download and deploy the docker image of the Secrets Broker.

+    ```Command
+    $ docker run -it -p 443:4443 --cap-add NET_ADMIN oneidentity/safeguard-devops
+    ```

+    The safeguard-devops docker image binds the server to port 4443 internally.
+The -p 443:4443 parameter maps the internal port to 443 externally.
+To map the internal port to a different external port, replace the value 443 with externally available port.

+    The --cap-add NET_ADMIN parameter is necessary of the internal port is being mapped to an external privileged port (port less than 1024).

+1. There are certain environment variables that can be set at the time the docker image deployed to control the debug level and database encryption.
+For security reasons, these environment variables should be provided to the docker environment using a heredoc to create an ephemeral file.
+The following is an example of how to set the environment variables.

+    ```Command
+    $ sudo docker run -it -p 443:4443 --cap-add NET_ADMIN --env-file <(cat <<EOF
+      SSBfDbgn=thisisapasswordformyencrypteddatabase
+      EOF
+      ) oneidentity/safeguard-devops
+    ```

+1. To update the docker image

+    ```Command
+    $ sudo docker pull oneidentity/safeguard-devops
+    ```

+### Environment Variables

+Initialization of the Secrets Broker on Windows or as a Docker image can be controled by specifying certain environment variables.
+These environment variables can be passed nto the initializtion of the Secrets Broker in one of two ways depending on the operating system.
+For Windows, the environment variables are set through a file called 'appsettings.json'.
+To change the variables on windows, navigate to the installed location of the Secrets Broker and rename the '_appsettings.json' to 'appsettings.json'.
+Then edit the settings file and change the corresponding variable.
+To change the variables in a Docker environment, the variables need to be set on the command line and passed into the image.
+The following describes the available environment variables:

+- LogLevel - Information(Default for Windows), Debug(Default for Docker), Error, Warning, Fatal and Verbose
+- SSBfDbgn - The encryption password for encrypting the Secrets Broker database on disk.
+This is only available for docker.
+The Windows database is always encrypted.
+- Port - Secrets Broker listen port.
+The docker environment should be left at the default of 4443.
+The windows port can be changed by updating the appsettings.json file.

 ## Configuring Safeguard Secrets Broker for DevOps

 1. There are two different certificates that Safeguard Secrets Broker for DevOps needs in order to function properly.